openstack/ironic-specs/specs/kilo-implemented/new-ironic-state-machine.rst

     that may be required by additional subsystems.

-  Tasks for DEPLOYING should be handled in a manner similar to how they are handled for ZAPPING (details to be addressed in a different spec).
+  Tasks for DEPLOYING should be handled in a manner similar to how they are handled for CLEANING (details to be addressed in a different spec).

 DEPLOYWAIT